replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.29, 1.30, and 1.31

 ### Bug Fixes {#bug-fixes-1-119-0}
-* Fixes an issue that could prevent Replicated SDK from being deployed into an additional namespace when using Embedded Cluster.
+* Fixes an issue where the Replicated SDK failed to deploy if a private CA was provided to the installation but the SDK was installed into a different namespace than KOTS.
-* When included, Replicated SDK will be deployed with the same ClusterRole as the Admin Console.
+* If an application includes the Replicated SDK, the SDK will be deployed with the same ClusterRole as the Admin Console.

 ## 1.118.0